dewdrop-labs/Nebula/README.md

   ```bash
   npm install
   ```
+3. copy the env.template into an env.local and provide the credentials needed inside it
+    ```bash
+    cp env.template env.local
+    ```

-3. make sure to start your docker engine and the aztec sandbox.
+4. make sure to start your docker engine and the aztec sandbox.
 Install the sandbox if you haven't
 ```bash
 aztec start --sandbox
 ```

-4. run the app on development
+5. run the app on development
 ```bash
 npm run dev
 ```

-5. visit the local development url and register or login with Google to get access to all the features.
+6. visit the local development url and register or login with Google to get access to all the features.

 ### Happy Hacking